 2017 marked the 20th anniversary of the mythical album “La Llorona”, co-written with his deceased former musical partner, Lhasa de Sela.
 A tribute show is presented by Le Festival Aurore Montréal in Paris, featuring several French and international performers.
 Yves Desrosiers is asked to conduct the orchestra on stage and write the arrangements.
 Another performance is scheduled later in late December at the Métropolis in Montreal with new performers.
 In 2018, Yann Perreau brought Desrosiers back on stage for the show at Francofolies de Montréal ''Hommage à Jacques Higelin'', who died the same year.

-Yves also collaborates again with Chloé Sainte-Marie, this time for the music composition for her upcoming album, to be released in 2022.
+Yves also collaborates again with Chloé Sainte-Marie, this time for the music composition of her upcoming album, to be released in 2022.

 Awards and mentions